A struggling Aaron Judge will have no place to hide in the ALCS

 "It is about the Astros versus the Yankees," Judge said.

-Judge's first concern must be trying to find his form from the regular season when he hit .284 with 52 homers and 114 RBIs.
+Judge's first concern must be trying to find his form from the regular season, when he hit .284 with 52 homers and 114 RBIs.

 In the ALDS against the Indians, Judge lost most individual matchups.
 Judge struck out 16 times in 20 at-bats, which set a major league postseason record for a single series.